cavillier/NousInnovonsPlatform/README.md

 2. Enable Email/Password sign-in method in the Authentification settings

-3. In Project Overview, copy paste your project's credentials for a web app (see below an example) :
+3. In Project Overview, copy and save it in a text file your project's credentials for a web app (see below an example) :

         var config = {
           apiKey: "YourApiKey",